Aitia-IIOT/ah5-docs-java-spring/docs/api/data-models/blacklist-entry-response.md

 updatedAt | [DateTime](../primitives.md#datetime) | Blacklist record was updated at this timestamp. reason | [Reason](../primitives.md#reason) | The system was blacklisted because of this reason. expiresAt | [DateTime](../primitives.md#datetime) | Blacklist record expires at this timestamp. active | [Booelan](../primitives.md#boolean) | Indicates if the rule defined by the entry is active.
-Only false if the rule has been explicirely revoked.
+Only false if the rule has been explicitly revoked.